Affiliate email marketing: How to launch a successful campaign

 Do competitor research

-Studying your competitors’ affiliate recommendations can provide valuable insights into which products perform well and which specific marketing strategies work in a given niche.
+Studying your competitors’ recommendations provides valuable insights into which products perform well and what strategies work in your affiliate marketing niche.

 Start by exploring blogs, newsletters, and social media posts from top-performing affiliate marketers in your niche.

-If a competitor promotes a product across multiple platforms that gets consistently positive reviews, it’s a strong sign that the product is selling well and is valued by customers.
+If a competitor promotes a product across multiple platforms, and it gets consistently positive reviews, it’s a strong sign that the product is selling well and customers value it.

 Once you identify a high-performing product, focus on how you can differentiate your promotional strategy.
 This can mean providing better visuals, a more in-depth review, or a unique angle that helps you stand out.